-- Oil a plastic mould and then line it with greaseproof paper.
+- Oil a plastic mold and then line it with greaseproof paper.

-- In a good sized stainless steel pan, melt the beeswax, cocoa butter, olive oil, avocado oil, coconut oil and palm oil over a low heat.
+- In a good-sized stainless steel pan, melt the beeswax, cocoa butter, olive oil, avocado oil, coconut oil, and palm oil over low heat.

 - Pour the mineral water into a plastic bucket or large jug.

 - Slowly add the lye, using a plastic spatula to stir until dissolved.

 - Use two jam thermometers, one for the lye mix and one for the oil mix.
 Make sure you are still wearing the protective clothing.